Supporting the Information Needs of Whole Leaders for the Whole World

 Common citation styles used at ORU are listed on this guide along with publication information and selected Web resources, including style guides and citation examples.
 Consult the official handbook for a comprehensive list of examples and documentation style.
-The most current edition of a style manual is on Reserve at the Circulation Desk, 4th floor LRC.
-IFor help, inquire at the Reference Desk.
+The most current edition of a style manual is on Reserve at the One-Stop Library Services Desk, 4th floor LRC.
+For help, inquire at the One-Stop Library Services Desk.
 Always refer to the print style guide for complete citation formats and descriptions.

 "Academic writing differs from everyday writing in the fact that it carefully documents its sources through the use of citations, which enables the reader to see what has inspired the writer and to check the validity of their work."

 Once you have found sources for your research, you will need to document them giving writers credit for their work and their writings.
 Any source of intellectual property that contributes to, informs, or inspires your own work needs to be acknowledged.
-For example, when you paraphrase or summarize someone's ideas, or use someone's exact words by quoting them, you must acknowledge, by documentation, those works and the author.
-Taking or using another person's ideas, language, words, etc., as your own is plagiarism.
+For example, when you paraphrase or summarize someone's ideas, or use someone's exact words by quoting them, you must acknowledge, by documentation with a citation, those works and the author.
+Taking or using another person's ideas, language, words, etc., as your own is opens new windowplagiarism.

 A "citation" is a short note that documents your source(s) of information.
 It provides the reader with identifying information so that they are able to access the original source.